redux-saga/redux-saga/docs/api/README.md

 throwing the cancellation exception.

-For functions which return Promise results, you can plug your own cancellation logic by attaching a `[CANCEL]` to the promise
+For functions which return Promise results, you can plug your own cancellation logic by attaching a `[CANCEL]` to the promise.

-The following example, shows how to attach cancellation logic to a Promise result
+The following example shows how to attach cancellation logic to a Promise result :

 ```javascript
 import { fork, cancel, CANCEL } from 'redux-saga'